badbreze/twitter-posts-to-blog/readme.txt

 == Description ==
-With this plugin you can stream tweets to your blog, it's simply to use:
+= With this plugin you can stream tweets to your blog, it's simply to use =
 * Go to the plugin settings menu ( Settings -> Twitter To WP)
 * You have one text box called "Add query string:", type the quesry string you want to autopublish, eg.:
 * @yourUsername